 - Meaning of industry

 NCERT Solutions for Class 11 Business Studies Chapter 1 provide a broad range of illustrative examples, which help the students to comprehend and learn quickly.
-The above-mentioned are the illustrations for Class 11 CBSE syllabus.
+The above-mentioned are the illustrations for the Class 11 CBSE syllabus.
 For more solutions and study materials of NCERT solutions for Class 11 Business studies, visit BYJU’S or download the app for more information and the best learning experience.